schluete/SwiftDateTimeExtensions/README.md

 the_past = (2.days + 3.years).ago
 ```

-Well, with Swift you can have those in your iOS app now as well!
+Well, with Swift you can now have those in your iOS app as well!
 We
 can simply extent the `Int` data type with some computed properties
 to convert the values into `NSDateComponents`.
-Now let's also add
+Then let's also add
 operator functions for addition and subtraction working with two
 `NSDateComponents` and we can write lines like these, too: